-Assessment decrees can be appealed against, in which case the tax still remains due and enforceable.
+Assessment decrees can be appealed against, in which case the tax remains due and enforceable.
 A suspension of enforcement is usually granted upon request in case that the appeal has a chance of success and the taxpayer does not jeopardize the enforcement of taxes.
-However, suspension of enforcement gives rise to a monthly interest charge (of 2% above the base rate) of the suspended tax payment which will only be due if the taxpayer finally has to pay the disputed tax amount.
+However, suspension of enforcement gives rise to a monthly interest charge (of 2% above the base rate, currently amounting to a total of 1.38%) of the suspended tax payment which will only be due if the taxpayer finally has to pay the disputed tax amount.

 6. Is taxpayer data recognised as highly confidential and adequately safeguarded against disclosure to third parties, including other parts of the Government?
 Is it a signatory (or does it propose to become a signatory) to the Common Reporting Standard?
-And/or does it maintain (or intend to maintain) a public register of beneficial ownership?
+And/or does it maintain (or intend to maintain) a public Register of beneficial ownership?